bivex/metala/README.md

   * trailing closure expansion (`.map{}`, `.forEach{}`, `.reduce{}`)

 * **Nassi-Shneiderman diagrams**
-  * building a Nassi-Shneiderman HTML diagram for one Swift file
+  * building a Nassi-Shneiderman HTML diagram for one Metal file
   * building diagram bundles for entire directories with index page
   * classic NS rendering with SVG triangles for if-blocks
   * depth-coded nested ifs (up to 50 levels with color cycling and Unicode badges ①-㊿)